Grief, anger overflow as families confront a silent Lion Air

 - New type of credit score aims to widen pool of borrowers

 Many families face an agonizing wait for missing relatives to be identified.

-Note: This story has been corrected to show that Rusdi Kirana is no longer CEO of the airline.
+Police medical experts have received nearly 140 body bags of human remains and have identified 14 victims.

+Soerjanto Tjahjono, head of the National Transportation Safety Committee, said information downloaded from the flight data recorder is consistent with reports the plane’s speed and altitude were erratic.
+Searchers are still trying to locate the cockpit voice recorder.

+He said the large amount of small debris and the relatively small area the debris was found in showed the 2-month-old Boeing 737 MAX 8 plane hit the water at a very high speed.